moveit/moveit.ros.org/about/index.markdown

         For more information see the <a href="maintainer_policy" target="_blank">full maintainer policy</a> as well as the <a href="https://github.com/ros-planning/moveit/blob/master/.github/CODEOWNERS" target="_blank">CODEOWNERS</a> file.
         </p>
         <p>
-        Organizational leadership, outreach, publicity, and additional maintance is lead by <a href="https://picknik.ai/" target="_blank">PickNik Robotics</a>.
+        Organizational leadership, outreach, publicity, and additional maintenance is led by <a href="https://picknik.ai/" target="_blank">PickNik Robotics</a>.
         </p>
         </div>
         <div class="main-card-single main-card-single-center">